hatari/hatari/readme.txt

  3.1) Known problems

 RHEL 5 and the derived CentOS v5.x Linux distributions ship with a broken readline library:
 	https://bugzilla.redhat.com/show_bug.cgi?id=499837

-To get readline linking working on them, you need to append ";-lncurses" to the CMake READLINE_LIBRARY variable.
+To get CMake readline detection and linking working on them, you need to give these as arguments to the "cmake" command above:
+   -DCMAKE_C_FLAGS=-lncurses -DCMAKE_EXE_LINKER_FLAGS=-lncurses

  4) Running Hatari